 It is not necessarily cheaper to replace AC in winter.
 The best time to purchase a new unit is right before the summer.
 If you must buy an air conditioner in the off-season, the lowest rates are typically noted in February and March.

 Why isn’t it cheaper to replace AC in winter?
 Rationale says that it would be less expensive to buy the system because there isn’t a demand, and therefore companies will lower their rates.
 However, the truth is because the HVAC companies that sell these systems aren’t getting as much business during the winter, they may have to increase the rates to make up for the decline in business and profits.

 Please find out more specifics about why it’s not necessarily cheaper to replace AC in winter, the best months to buy something new, and clear indications it’s time to update your air conditioning equipment.

-In general, it's not always cheaper to replace an AC unit in the winter.
-So while you might be picturing HVAC contractors that install air conditioning standing around with nothing to do after the weather cools down, they're actually busy with other services.
+What is the best time of year to buy a new HVAC system?
+In general, it’s not always cheaper to replace AC in winter.
+So while you might be picturing HVAC contractors that install air conditioning standing around with nothing to do after the weather cools down, they’re actually busy with other services.